jillianweiss/CIM540/Final/codeplan.md

 * Array of 100 movie ojects
 * Object has: Opening Weekend Gross, Production Studio, Number of theaters, and Date of opening weekend.

+First I need to create my array of movies.
+Then according to the numbers in the array I will display a bar graph based on the data using the graphica.js library.